-This plan was adopted by the First 5 Inyo Commission on: June 27, 2019
+This plan was adopted by the First 5 Inyo Commission on: June 27, 2019 This plan was updated on: April 23, 2020

 2 | Strategic Plan 2019-2024

 About the Commission

 In November 1998, California voters passed Proposition 10, the "Children and Families Act of 1998."
 Its intent was to facilitate the creation and implementation of an integrated, comprehensive, and collaborative system of information and services to enhance optimal early child development, and to ensure that children are ready to enter school and reach their full potential.